walterbender/Syllabi/graphics.md

 The course is broken into two phases: liquid (innovation) and solid (consolidation).

-Throughout the both phases of the course, students will be working on an project of their own choosing within the context of the "client" site.
+Students will design a new unique identity and brand system for the "client" and use that identity as the basis of a project of their own choosing within the context of the "client" site.
 The intent is to offer students the opportunity to pursue something personally meaningful while still being responsive to a real-world need.

 During the *liquid* phase, Weeks 1 through 6, there will be two weekly
 meetings: (1) a discussion and experiment; and (2) a recitation for